 Lead Organisation: Somerset Council

-To deliver sustainability in three ways and contribute to making Glastonbury a carbon neutral town.
+To deliver sustainability in three ways and contributing to Glastonbury becoming a carbon neutral town.

 Funding